Water Margin: Politics

 Secret societies and criminal organizations during the Republic era also adopted code like Water Margins martial fraternity, such as the Green Gang From Shanghai and the Blue Shirts Society, an unofficial secret police of the Chiang Kai-shek regime.
 One of the Blue Shirts founding members, Dai Li, developed the organization based on the value of heroism and outlaw martial artists of the Water Margin, where the recruits drawn from the lower strata of society: jugglers, wrestlers, itinerant entertainers, journeymen traders, jailers, executioners, thieves, and gangsters.
+May Fourth iconoclasts such as Mao Dun saw fit to transmit the novel's spirit without a trace of self-consciousness.